Insights Accounting

 Payroll services in Sharjah are no longer optional for SMEs above the 5-10 employee mark.
 The compliance overlay (WPS or zone salary cards, gratuity, leave, Nafis Emiratisation, MoHRE inspections, visa-renewal dependencies) exceeds what an Excel spreadsheet and a part-time HR resource can run reliably.

-The fee for outsourced payroll (AED 500-8,500 per month depending on headcount and complexity) is small against the exposure of getting it wrong: wrongly-calculated gratuity, missed WPS deadlines, blocked visa renewals, MoHRE inspection findings, Emiratisation penalties at AED 96,000 per missed hire.
+The fee for outsourced payroll — a scope-based monthly retainer priced against your headcount and zone mix — is small against the exposure of getting it wrong: wrongly-calculated gratuity, missed WPS deadlines, blocked visa renewals, MoHRE inspection findings, Emiratisation contributions reaching AED 108,000 on the small-firm tier from January 2026.

 For a deeper view on the federal payroll framework and the buyer-side outsourcing decision, see our payroll outsourcing UAE buyer guide, our payroll services in Abu Dhabi guide, our Hamriyah Free Zone guide and our Nafis Emiratisation quota guide.